PaulMatencio/Neighbourhood-map-5.1-Project/README.md

   When there is no more marker on the map, the LISTVIEW and TOOLBOX are hidden.

-* CATEGORIES LIST ( User can filter and select multiple place categories)
+* [SEARCH FOR PLACE TYPES] BUTTON ( User can filter and select multiple place categories)

   This list which contains most of the google maps places types, you can select/deselect ** multiple place types ** .
 When a category ( type) is selected, the application will immediately fire nearby places for this type for all the current locations that were selected.